Asunción: Transportation

 The main long-distance bus terminal (TOA, or Terminal de Ómnibus de Asunción) is on the República Argentina Avenue and its bus services connect all of the Departments of Paraguay, as well as international routes to nearby countries such as Argentina, Brazil, Bolivia and Uruguay.
 Some 115 companies service more than 1,300 departures per day.
 As many as 55,000 passengers depart on these routes daily, with demand peaking on special occasions like Holy Week and New Year's Day.

 Silvio Pettirossi International Airport is Paraguay's main national and international gateway, located at Luque, suburb of the capital, Asunción.
-It is named after Paraguayan aviator Silvio Petrossi and is formerly known as Presidente Stroessner International Airport.
+It is named after Paraguayan aviator Silvio Pettirossi and was formerly known as Presidente Stroessner International Airport.
 As Paraguay's busiest airport, it is the hub of Latam Paraguay and Paranair.

-Bolt and Uber are available for ride-share clients, and compete with various taxi companies.
-Payment in cash (efectivo) is the standard, except when using an app to pre-pay via credit or debit card.
-Cash is the default payment for most day-to-day needs, including most transportation, meals, and lodging.
+Bolt and Uber compete with various taxi companies.